RyanMcG/incise/website/content/extensibility.md

 HTML.
 For this specific use case a lot of the hard work has already been done for you if you use `incise.parsers.html/html-parser`.

-`html-parser` is a higher-order function which takes a function and returns a valid parsers.
-The function passed to `html-parser` should take a string and either return HTML as a string or a list of Clojure code to evaluate in context later (with the result being an HTML string).
+`html-parser` is a higher-order function which takes a function and returns a parser.
+The function passed to `html-parser` should take a String and either return HTML as a String or a list of Clojure code to evaluate in context later (with the result being an HTML string).
 The first case is simpler so I will start there.

 Here is the html to html parser implementation.